Skip to content

 vLLM images may not include the CUPTI library.
 Install the matching Graphsignal CUPTI extra (e.g. graphsignal[cu12] for CUDA 12.x).

-Here is an example of a modified docker run command that installs Graphsignal with CUPTI support and runs vLLM with it:
+Example: a modified docker run that installs Graphsignal with CUPTI support and runs vLLM with it:

 docker run --gpus all \